Most Affordable Online Bachelor’s in Information Technology

 OLC’s bachelor of science in information technology includes 28 credits of general education requirements, 51 credits of information technology professional core courses, 18 information technology elective credits, and nine free elective credits.
 Candidates must also take 15 credits of Lakota studies coursework, completing a total of 121 credits.
 Core IT courses introduce web design fundamentals, network security strategies, network operating systems, and virtualization principles.
 All learners are required to take an applied information processing course at the beginning of the program.

 Distance classes are presented through the Moodle learning platform and typically feature daily homework assignments.
 Distance learners can interact with their classmates through discussion boards and email.

 Located in the Rio Grande Valley, South Texas College is a public institution known for its diverse student body.
-The school operates one of the nation’s largest dual-enrollment/early college high school programs and offers bachelor’s and associate degrees in a variety of disciplines.
-The school also oversees an array of distance education opportunities.
+The school operates one of the nation’s largest dual–enrollment/early college high school programs and offers bachelor’s and associate degrees in a variety of disciplines.
+The school also oversees many distance education opportunities.

 Candidates pursuing South Texas College’s information technology degree online complete 120–121 credits of general education and professional coursework.
 The career–focused bachelor of applied technology (BAT) curriculum develops key workplace communication skills in addition to crucial technical and theoretical competencies.

 Emphasizing hands–on learning, the program introduces programming languages, core database management concepts, and advanced network design strategies.
 A required capstone course helps learners synthesize their acquired skills and knowledge in a final work–based study experience.
 Most classes are presented in an asynchronous format.

 While many graduates immediately go on to pursue careers in the private sector, the BAT also provides a solid foundation for graduate–level study.
 Program graduates can find work as computer programmers, software engineers, information security analysts, and computer user support specialists.